ItsMaxDev/Project-Planner/frontend/README.md

 npm install
 ```

-This will install all the necessary packages for the project, including Vue, Vite, and json-server.
+This will install all the necessary packages for the project, including Vue, Vite, and Pinia.
 <br>
 <br>
 ## 🏃‍♀️ Running the Application

-To start the application in development mode with hot-reloading and a mock backend server, run:
+To start the application in development mode with hot-reloading, run:

 ```
 npm run dev
 ```

-This will start both the Vue application and a `json-server` instance.
-The Vue application will be available at `http://localhost:5173`, and the `json-server` backend will be available at `http://localhost:3000`.
+This will start the Vue application.
+The Vue application will be available at [localhost:5173](http://localhost:5173).

+⚠️ Note: The backend server needs to be running separately for the application to work properly.
+Please refer to the backend README for instructions on how to set up and run the backend.
 <br>
 <br>
 ## 🏗️ Building the Application